4 Super Sentinel Stories

 Cullen Bunn digs up his favorite stories starring the killer robots!

 Ever since they first debuted back in the mid-1960s, the Sentinels have become an indelible part of X-Men mythology.
 Created by the dynamite duo of Stan Lee and Jack Kirby—and by Bolivar Trask in the comics—they’ve taken different forms and served several masters over the years, but one thing remains constant about the purpose of their existence when it comes to the X-Men: Detecting and destroying mutants.

-“Sentinels are so iconic,” says Cullen Bunn, author of the currently running X-MEN: BLUE, which will host the return of the malevolent mechanical menaces this May.
-“I can barely imagine the X-Men without them.
+“Sentinels are so iconic,” says Cullen Bunn, author of X-MEN: BLUE, “I can barely imagine the X-Men without them.
 They’re terrific adversaries, because—in most cases—they simply have no human personalities.
 They exist for one purpose—to destroy mutants—and they follow that directive with cold mercilessness.”